Tamão: Location

-In May 1513, the Portuguese explorer Jorge Álvares arrived on the Chinese coast at an island in the Pearl River Delta, which they called "Tamão", which is understood to be a corruption of "Tyunmun" (屯門), the name for the western Hong Kong and Shenzhen area.
-Chinese sources state that the Portuguese settled around the Tunmen Inlet (屯門澳), but the current whereabouts of the Tyunmun Inlet is unknown, so the precise location of the Portuguese settlement remains a matter of debate among historians.
+In 1514, the Portuguese explorer Jorge Álvares arrived on the Chinese coast at an island in the Pearl River Delta, which they called "Tamão".
+Many researchers take the name "Tamão" as a corruption of "Tunmen" (屯門), the name for what is now the western Hong Kong and Shenzhen area.
+Chinese sources state that the Portuguese settled around the Tunmen Inlet (屯門澳), but the current whereabouts of the Tunmen Inlet is unknown, so the precise location of the Portuguese settlement remains a matter of debate among historians.

 Rendered in Chinese, the name is identical to the Tuen Mun district in present-day Hong Kong.
-This leads some researchers to link the Tyunmun of Ming times to Tuen Mun in the New Territories of Hong Kong.
-"Tyunmun Inlet" would then refer to one of two bays around Tuen Mun: Castle Peak Bay, next to the current Tuen Mun New Town; or Deep Bay between the New Territories and Nantou in present-day Shenzhen, where a Ming coastal defense force was stationed.
+This leads some researchers to link the Tunmen of Ming times to Tuen Mun in the New Territories of Hong Kong.
+"Tunmen Inlet" would then refer to one of two bays around Tuen Mun: Castle Peak Bay, next to the current Tuen Mun New Town; or Deep Bay between the New Territories and Nantou in present-day Shenzhen, where a Ming coastal defense force was stationed.

-One source specifically states that the settlement was at the "bay of Tyunmun ... now called Castle Peak".
-This merely adds to the confusion since the description in Portuguese sources clearly stated that Tamão was an island.
+However, the identification of Tunmen Inlet with modern-day Tuen Mun is confused by original Portuguese sources that clearly state Tamão was an island.
 As Tuen Mun is not an island, some researchers have proposed that Tamão may actually refer to one of the nearby islands.
-Nei Lingding Island has been identified by J. M. Braga to be the Tamão of the Portuguese sources, and is widely followed by Western scholarship; however, recent Chinese scholarship has argued that this identification is insufficiently supported by historical evidence, and suggests a number of other potential islands, such as the nearby Chek Lap Kok or the larger Lantau Island.
+Nei Lingding Island has been identified by J. M. Braga to be the Tamão of the Portuguese sources, and is followed by Western scholarship; however, recent Chinese scholarship has argued that this identification is insufficiently supported by historical evidence, and suggests a number of other potential islands, such as the nearby Chek Lap Kok or the larger Lantau Island.